esper-io/console_docs/docs/devices-groups/blueprint-settings.md

 ### Application

-This setting will allow you to install applications during provisioning.
+This setting will allow you to install applications during onboarding.

 ![](./images/blueprintSettings/4-Application.png)